Accidents are often a vehicle for a sense of wonder. My accidental encounters fuelled the search no less than silences did.

 This postcard was sent on 31 July 1905 from Basel (Switzerland) to Bad-Kissengen (Germany) during the 7th World Zionist Congress.
 The sender must have been the Russian-speaking delegate most likely from Odessa and a friend of Herman Blumenfeld.
 He writes: “I have never seen so many Jews.
 Greetings to You and Your family.’ (in Russian: “Я никогда столько евреев не видал. Приветствуем Вас с семейством”).
 Indeed, the reports say that over 500 delegates, nearly 200 journalists and 2000 guests attended the 7th Congress, the first one since the death of Theodor Herzl.
 The language of the Congress, both spoken and written, was German, though many delegates also spoke Yiddish and a Yiddish-like German known as Kongressdeutch.

 This mistake was just happenstance but a symbolic one for our family.
 The Jewish surname Blumenfeld has indeed roots in Germany.
 As it often happened with the German jews, many have been moving east to Austria-Hungary and Polish–Lithuanian Commonwealth, and later to the Russian Empire, eventually stopped by the Pale of Settlement.
-My great-great grandfather Faitel Hirsh Blumenfeld, the Haskalah reformer, educator and crown rabbi of Kherson, called his eldest son Herman, the germanised version of Hirsh.
-In the years to come our family would be connected to Germany in one way or another.
-Herman’s brother Moses studied natural science in Stuttgart and Berlin in the 1890s, Jssidor was exiled to Germany from the Russian Empire in 1906 for his anti-tsarist activities and is buried in the Weißensee Jewish Cemetery.
-My great-grandmother Tsilia, studied music at Berlin’s Stern Conservatory in 1908-1911, while their youngest brother David worked in the Soviet Embassy in Berlin in the 1920s.
+My great-great grandfather Faitel Hirsh Blumenfeld, was raised in Linkuva (present-day Lithuania), studied at the newly-opened rabbinical school in Zhitomir (1848-1858) and later became a Haskalah reformer, educator and crown rabbi of Kherson.
+Faitel named his eldest son Herman, the germanised version of Hirsh (Faitel’s father).
+In the years to come our family would be connected to the German-speaking lands in one way or another.
+Herman’s brothers Josef and Moses studied medicine in Vienna and natural science in Stuttgart and Berlin in the 1890s, while their other brother Jssidor was exiled to Germany from the Russian Empire in 1906 for his anti-tsarist activities and is buried in the Weißensee Jewish Cemetery in Berlin.
+Herman’s sisters Anna and Tsilia (my great-grandmother) became musicians.
+Tsilia studied music at Berlin’s Stern Conservatory in 1908-1911, while the youngest of them all David worked in the Soviet Embassy in Vienna and Berlin in the 1920s.
 During the Stalin Purges David was accused of being a German spy and shot in 1938.
 Tsilia and David’s son Volodya were killed in the Holocaust in Crimea in 1941.
 Our physical link to Germany would be broken for the next 50 years till the fall of the Berlin Wall and the collapse of the Soviet Union.
-Our emotional and historical rupture would last a bit longer.
-Postcards would become the first meaningful cracks in the silences, followed by findings in the Russian and German state archives, Weißensee Jewish Cemetery, and of the lost family branches.
+Our emotional and historical rupture would last longer.
+Postcards would become the first meaningful cracks in the silences, followed by findings in the Russian, German and Austrian archives, Weißensee Jewish Cemetery, and of the lost family branches.

 Why Bad-Kissingen?
 Herman and his family would regularly come to German spa towns in the summertime.
 Mirjam Zadoff’s ‘Next Year in Marienbad: The Lost Worlds of Jewish Spa Culture’ gives an insight into ‘Jewish space’ in European life between 1870 and 1938.
 Spas as modern medical and tourist centres attracted innovative physicians, entrepreneurs and intellectuals, and were considered a representative element in the process of bourgeois socialisation for both Jews and non-Jews.
 The spa towns created spaces of cultural diversity among the Jews too – from observant Hasidic Jews to the assimilated Jews of Germany and Austro-Hungary.
 The Polish and Lithuanian Jews often stuck closely together, renting entire floors in hotels for the rebbe and his court, and were a source of fascination for those visitors from Western Europe.
 There was also plenty of standard anti-Semitism in the spa towns, and postcards with crude jokes and cartoons of Jews were a common-place.